smotes/purse/README.md

 And that's it!

-**Note**: The `purse` tool depends on certain environment variables to be set to execute properly, namely the `$GOPACKAGE` variable set automatically when running the go generate command.
-If you wish to explicitly use this tool without go generate, you will have to set the output source file's package name by setting this environment variable.
+**Note**: The `-pack` flag is not necessary when using go generate, as it sets the environment variable automatically.
+Refer to the [documentation](https://golang.org/cmd/go/) on the `go` command for more information.